 1x 3.5mm headphone jack

 As already stated, the monitor supports FreeSync i.e. AMD’s take on adaptive sync.
 And why do you need it, in a 60Hz monitor no less?

 And while V-Sync achieves this by imposing a hard cap on how many frames a monitor can display each second – 30 or 60 FPS – adaptive sync continuously adapts the refresh rate to the framerate, thus keeping them in sync regardless of the inevitable FPS fluctuations.

 Needless to say, it’s obvious as to why this is a vital feature for 144 Hz and 240 Hz monitors, but while it’s not commonly implemented in 60 Hz ones, it actually comes in handy this time.
 Namely, due to how demanding 4K still is, you are bound to see some FPS dips even if you have a fairly powerful GPU.

 When it comes to this model, FreeSync works only in the 40-60 FPS range, as stated on AMD’s site.
 Plus, this isn’t FreeSync 2, so FreeSync and HDR can’t be active at the same time, which is a bit of a disappointment.

 Speakers are one of those features that can be convenient to have but that most people can live without.
 What is certain is that speakers should never be an important factor when it comes to choosing a monitor.

 Well, to put it bluntly, monitor speakers are usually bad.
 This is due to low RMS and small drivers that are bound to be inadequate for gaming and most multimedia content.
 Sure, it can’t hurt having them as a backup that you can use when watching YouTube videos and the like, but for anything more serious, they just won’t suffice.

-Not only that, but you can find a range of good desktop speakers which really don’t cost that much and which are capable of producing much better audio than what most built-in monitor speakers are capable of.
+Not only that, but you can find a range of good desktop speakers that really don’t cost that much and which are capable of producing much better audio than what most built-in monitor speakers are capable of.